-The implications from this study contribute the fields of organizational communication and health communication by better explaining the role of the hospital chaplain in hospital environments.
-Additionally, it highlights the role of chaplain as so highly versatile that it may be possible to better understand their utility in the workplace with.
+This study contributes to the fields of organizational and health communication by better explaining the role of the hospital chaplain in hospital environments.
+Additionally, it spotlights the role of chaplains as so highly versatile that it may be possible to better understand their utility in the workplace.
 By referring to chaplains as liaisons, their role can be seen in its complete value.
 These unique individuals are able to bring their effective use of communication for the betterment of their organization.
 By interacting with various people in their environment, and being able to accommodate language to each, they are able to accomplish tasks that their coworkers are not able to do.
 A major part of those tasks is reach shared meaning with people in the organization at multiple levels.

 Therefore, this study helped further the explanation of the chaplain by using their communication behaviors for a more complete picture.
 From this study, it is clear that chaplains interact with patients, their family and friends, medical professions, administrators, volunteers, and staff, which was the definition of a liaison in this study.
 Their role allows them to help improve communication between departments, or help improve understanding about different situations that occur in the hospital.
 This individual is also allowed fluid entry and exit from different departments, which allows them access to more situations and communication interactions than their coworkers do.

 Future research in organizational communication should look at the role of the chaplain in terms of defining the quality and effectiveness of their work output.
-In addition, developing a measurement model to standardize the work of hospital chaplains in terms of measuring effectiveness and influence on organizational budgets.
-Future research in health communication should look at the patient satisfaction scores between hospitals with fully staffed chaplain departments and hospitals with these departments partially staffed or absent.
-This would help continue the conversation on solidifying the role of the hospital chaplain.
+In addition, research needs to develop a measurement model to standardize the work of hospital chaplains in terms of measuring effectiveness and influence on organizational budgets.
+Future research in health communication should look at the patient satisfaction scores across a variety of chaplain or pastoral care possibilities (e.g, hospitals with fully and partially staffed chaplain departments, denominational and secular hospitals, experience levels of chaplains, etc.).
+This would help continue the conversation on understanding and solidifying the hospital chaplain role as one of organizational liaison.